WelbornGroup/Documentation/ProteinPrep.md

 ### Add Hydrogens

-Most pdb files will need polar hydrogens added.
+Most pdb files will need polar hydrogens added, if not all hydrogens added.
 This can be done in software like ChimeraX, however our group uses the '[reduce](https://github.com/rlabduke/reduce/blob/master/README.md)' program from the Richardson lab for predicting protonation states.
 There is also a [reduce2](https://github.com/cctbx/cctbx_project/tree/master/mmtbx/reduce) out now which will continue to have support, however it needs to be installed as part of the [cctbx](https://github.com/cctbx/cctbx_project/tree/master) package.
 The commands may be slightly different using the reduce2 version.

 Download a version of reduce, open a terminal, and change to the directory where your pdb file is located.